python/cpython/Doc/library/shutil.rst

    can't copy all file metadata.

    On POSIX platforms, this means that file owner and group are lost as well as ACLs.
-On MacOS, the resource fork and other metadata are not used.
+On Mac OS, the resource fork and other metadata are not used.
    This means that resources will be lost and file type and creator codes will not be correct.
 On Windows, file owners, ACLs and alternate data streams are not copied.